Suzuki GT380 model history

 the GT380 was concidered as an old-fashioned bike from the early

-sevennties while its rivals were not.
-There was nothing wrong
+seventies while its rivals were not.
+Still, there was nothing wrong

 as wide as the rev range, the clutch was easily controlled and